OpenAcousticDevices/AudioMoth-Live/README.md

 > pactl info
 ```

-If the `Server Name` response mentions `pulseaudio`, even in combination with `PulseAudio`, then PipeWire is being used.
+If the `Server Name` response mentions `PipeWire`, even in combination with `PulseAudio`, then PipeWire is being used.

 To allow PipeWire to use all the available sample rates, you need to edit the PipeWire configuration: